-CMHA may, at its discretion, choose the use of alternative inspection methods for periodic inspections, such as inspections performed by HUD or conducted pursuant to the HOME Investment Partnerships (HOME) program or housing financed using Low-Income Housing Tax Credits (LIHTCs) for the biennial inspection.
+CMHA may, at its discretion, choose the use of alternative inspection methods for periodic inspections, such as inspections performed by HUD, -or conducted pursuant to the HOME Investment Partnerships (HOME) program or housing financed using Low-Income Housing Tax Credits (LIHTCs) for the biennial inspection.
+CMHA may also conduct inspections by using the Remote Virtual Inspections Process (RVI).